-When the combined battery voltage drops below approximately 57 volts, the batteries are down to the final 10% of their capacity.
+When the battery voltage drops below approximately 57 volts, the battery is down to the final 10 to 15% of its capacity.
 At this voltage, the motor controller will limit the scooter's power to roughly 300 watts, which is about 40 lbs of thrust.
 At this point you should be headed back to the shore or boat.
-On the Genesis 600 you will have 5-7 minutes of run time at that power and 10-15 minutes on the 1200.
+On the Genesis 2.1 you will have 15-20 minutes of run time at that power and 30-40 minutes on the 1200.
 By decreasing you speed on either DPV, you can increase the runtime to get you back to the shore or boat.
 It should also be noted that most divers do not use more than 40 lbs of thrust in regular operation, and you may never notice the reduction in power if you are already operating below the reduced power level.
 With proper dive planning, you should never be operating in the last 10% of the battery capacity.

 While scootering around at top speed is fun, it consumes 5-7 times as much power as normal cruising speeds.
 While you are learning the performance and runtime characteristics of the Genesis DPV, it is best to do it in non-challenging conditions.
-A data recorder can be installed between the batteries and the tail section, should you want to monitor the power consumption during your dives, to gauge battery capacity.
-Consult the factory for assistance in connecting a data recorder.

-Should the DPV begin running on its own while the trigger is not depressed, the first response should be to turn the speed adjust lever to the OFF position (towards the nozzle).
-If it continues to run, remove the recharge connector cover on the nose to disable the motor controller.
-In salt water, the cover may need to be partially installed over 3 pins (Fig. 9) to interrupt the connection since saltwater is much more conductive than fresh water.
-Another option to stop the propeller rotation is to insert a non-life-support piece of equipment into the nozzle inlet, such as a liftbag or line from a spool or tow cord.
+Should the DPV begin running on its own while the trigger is not depressed, the first response should be to turn the speed adjust lever down to the OFF position.
+If the motor continues to run and the DPV cannot be controlled, an option to stop the propeller rotation is to insert a non-lifesupport piece of equipment into the nozzle inlet, such as a liftbag or line from a spool or tow cord.
 This should decouple the magnetic propeller coupling and allow the propeller assembly to be removed by hand once the propeller has stopped spinning, even though the motor inside is still running.
 NEVER NEVER NEVER use your hand to attempt to stop a rotating propeller, even at the slowest speed !!!